Andrea/andrea.github.io/_posts/2014-12-31-Type-systems.markdown

 Probably some of those questions make no sense, at least, until I understand the answers.

 Thankfully, I was not alone in asking myself questions.
-For example [this question](http://lambda-the-ultimate.org/node/412) seems to spiral into no true answers.
+For example [this question](http://lambda-the-ultimate.org/node/412) seems to spiral into no concrete answers.

 If you are looking for a post about  Strong vs Weak typing and Static vs dynamic typing articles I found a this one (there are many more)